owlbarn/tutorial/book/regression/README.md

 ![Visualise part of the boston housing dataset](images/regression/boston.png "boston"){width=60% #fig:regression:boston}

-As [@ig:regression:boston] shows, the relationship basically follows a convex curve.
+As [@fig:regression:boston] shows, the relationship basically follows a convex curve.
 You can try to fit a line into these data, but it's quite likely that the result would not be very fitting.
 And that requires us to use non-linear models.